The image below provides an overview of the project assessment process.

 Ensure the assessment is independent and objective.

-Avoid having a related party to the project, e.g., a constituent or partner, conduct the assessment.
+Avoid having a related party, such as a constituent or partner, conduct the assessment.

-Have a genuinely independent party conduct frequent project assessments.
+Ensure that a genuinely independent party conducts regular project evaluations.

 That includes:

-Address all aspects of the project -- a 360-degree view.
+Address all aspects of the project—consider a 360-degree view.

-Sponsor a comprehensive process that assesses all components of:
+Sponsor a thorough process that evaluates all components of:

-Practice continuous project assessment and quality assurance throughout the project, not just as a one-time occurrence.
+Practice ongoing project assessment and quality assurance throughout the project, not just as a one-time event.

 Be transparent.
-Your project's real health requires understanding by all team members, leaders, and constituents.
+Your project's true health depends on all team members, leaders, and stakeholders understanding it.

-A critical role is to be an effective facilitator to bring everyone on the same page.
+A key role is to be an effective facilitator to ensure everyone is on the same page.

 That requires the assessor to be: